jac307/MediaArtTutorials/MEDIAART3I03/P1-InClassWork-III.md

 During your recording session:
 - Record your narration **2–3 times** if time allows
-- Focus on:
-  - clarity
-  - pacing
-  - emotional tone
+- Focus on: clarity, pacing, and emotional tone
 - Avoid rushing — pauses and breath are part of the performance

 > ⚠️ Do **not** exceed your allocated recording time.